-It is essential for parents and caregivers to ensure that their child’s eyes are healthy and working correctly.
+Good vision plays a vital role in a child’s development.
+Parents and caregivers need to ensure that their child’s eyes are healthy and working correctly.

 When was your child’s last eye exam?
-Request an appointment today.

 Young children aren’t always able to tell us if something is wrong, so it is up to parents and caregivers to look for signs of potential vision problems.
-If your child is experiencing problems with their sight, it is essential that these issues be identified and corrected as soon as possible to avoid long term problems such as permanent vision loss.
+If your child is experiencing problems with their sight, it is essential that these issues be identified and corrected as soon as possible to avoid long-term problems such as permanent vision loss.

 Untreated visual problems can hamper your child’s development and impact their ability to learn.

 Your child may be experiencing vision problems if they:

 You can find us in the Cornerstone Shopping Complex across the parking lot from Mark’s and right beside Cornerstone Dental.

 Please reach out to us!
 We look forward to hearing from you.